 Voters who passed Proposition C in 2002 have a justified expectation that the general obligation bonds approved by their communities will continue to be partially reimbursed at the level promised by the state.
-That expectation could very well influence voter acceptance of a new series of school bond reimbursement issues headed to many local ballots in 2005 and 2006, under terms of HB 73 as passed by the 2005 Alaska Legislature.
-Amended 1998, 01, 02, 03, 04 (Sunset: Nove 2008)
+Amended 1998, 01, 02, 03, 04 (Sunset Nov.
+2008)